 In accordance with Governor Abbott’s Executive Order GA-19, part of the phased Texas Re- Opening, and in desire for this office to meet patient’s needs and to help ensure safety in the midst of the novel COVID-19 pandemic, the following policies have been implemented.

-Screening: Patients will be questioned regarding the presence of the following symptoms or any contact with individuals with the following symptoms in the three weeks prior to their scheduled appointment.
+Screening: Patients will be questioned regarding the presence of the above-listed symptoms or any contact with individuals with those symptoms in the three weeks prior to their scheduled appointment.
 All staff will daily self-monitor for the presences of these symptoms or any contact with individuals with these symptoms.
-All positive screen is to be reported promptly to Dr. Ghafoori.
+All positive screens are to be reported promptly to Dr. Ghafoori.
 (Also, please advise if you have traveled outside of the RGV.)
 For non-urgent appointments, patients will be rescheduled for at least 14 days, and Dr. Ghafoori will recommend following up with your physician for advise on testing and self-quarantining.
 Please cancel your appointment if you feel ill!

 No Visitors: To minimize the occupancy and crowding within the facility, and to optimize social distancing, as may be possible in a medical setting, NO visitors will be allowed during consultations, follow-ups or procedures.
 Exceptions will include essential caregivers (such as may be required after a surgical procedure) or a designated translator.
 Appointments will be spread out in an effort to minimize occupancy within the facility and to help maintain social distancing.
 Patients may be asked to remain in their vehicle until a sanitized, designated room is available — Please!!! do NOT come late to your appointment to not disrupt the flow!

-Sanitization: In addition to frequent hand washing and/or hand-sanitization, Dr. Ghafoori and staff will frequently sanitize the facility throughout the day, including all frequently-touched surfaces, as well as after each patient interaction.
+Sanitization: In addition to frequent hand washing and/or hand sanitization, Dr. Ghafoori and staff will frequently sanitize the facility, patient care areas, exam tables, counter tops, and frequently-touched surfaces throughout the day, as well as after each patient interaction.
 Sanitization will include quaternary disinfectants, bleach solutions, and/or 70% alcohol solutions, as appropriate, with sufficient product contact time for optimal pathogen/viral kill.
 Dr. Ghafoori and staff also utilize a rotating segregation system in which there are dedicated “potentially contaminated,” “intermediate,” and “clean” areas to address such things as mail, packages, papers, clipboards, etc. (Clean pens will be provided for patients to keep.)
 We ask that patients try to minimize their movement within the facility and to minimize touching surfaces — Dr. Ghafoori and staff will be happy to open doors and assist you!

 (i) All physicians providing patient care or engaging in an in- person patient encounter, must implement the following minimum COVID-19 standards of safe practice.